anima-wg/brski-cloud/anima-brski-cloud.md

 ## Cloud Registrar Handles Voucher Request

-The cloud registrar must determine pledge ownership. if the registrar is unwilling or unable to handle the voucher request, for example it is unable to determine ownership, then the cloud registrar MUST return a suitable 4xx or 5xx error response to the pledge.
+The cloud registrar must determine pledge ownership.
+Prior to ownership determination, the registrar checks the request for correctness and if it is unwilling or unable to handle the request, it MUST return a suitable 4xx or 5xx error response to the pledge as defined by {{BRSKI}} and HTTP.
+In the case of an unknown pledge a 404 is returned, for a malformed request 400 is returned, or in case of server overload 503.

+If the request is correct and the registrar is able to handle it, but unable to determine ownership, then it MUST return a 401 Unauthorized response to the pledge.
+This signals to the Pledge that there is currently no known owner domain for it, but that retrying later might resolve this situation.
+The Registrar MAY also include a Retry-After header that includes a time to defer.
+A pledge with some kind of indicator (such as a screen or LED) SHOULD consider this an onboarding failure, and indicate this to the operator.

-If the cloud registrar successfully determines ownership, then the registrar MUST take one of the following actions:
+If the cloud registrar successfully determines ownership, then it MUST take one of the following actions:

-- return a suitable 4xx or 5xx error response to the pledge if the registrar is unwilling or unable to handle the voucher request for any reason
+* return a suitable 4xx or 5xx error response (as defined by [BRSKI] and HTTP) to the pledge if the request processing failed for any reason

-- redirect the pledge to an owner register via 307 response code
+* redirect the pledge to an owner register via 307 response code

-- issue a voucher and return a 200 response code
+* issue a voucher and return a 200 response code

 ### Pledge Ownership Lookup {#pledgeOwnershipLookup}